 Gaining employment in the US is a great way to enter the US.
-Though employment visas are most common, similar options are available.
+Though employment visas are the most common, similar options are available.
 (It is worth noting that many clients ask for a labor certificate, but these fall under employment visas.)

 In very specific instances, some people may qualify for Extraordinary Ability visas.
 If you believe that you possess an extremely unusual quality that could benefit the United States, our New Jersey law firm could help you in determining if you are eligible for such a benefit.

 When the U.S. government attempts to deport an individual, that person is placed into Removal Proceedings.
 These are conducted at an immigration court before a federal immigration judge.

 In many instances, a person is able to successfully state his or her defense before the immigration court.
-The key is finding a New Jersey immigration attorney who is experienced working in the system who can identify appropriate means of relief from deportation.
+The key is finding a New Jersey immigration attorney who is experienced working in the system and can identify appropriate means of relief from deportation.
 We're experienced in this area and are happy to help.

 Knowledgeable Advocacy From Your New Jersey Immigration Lawyer

 By enlisting the services of a New Jersey immigration lawyer at the law firm of Helmer, Conley & Kasselman, P.A., you will receive experienced and skilled representation in all of your immigration law needs.
 We handle a wide variety of immigration issues, including the following types of cases:

 - Abused spouse self-petitions – The Violence Against Women Act permits abused spouses and children of U.S. citizens and lawful permanent residents to petition for citizenship on their own behalf.

 - Adjustment of status – The adjustment of the status process allows persons who are already lawfully present in the United States to obtain permanent legal residency, or a green card, without leaving the country.
 This process is best handled with the assistance of an experienced NJ immigration lawyer.